KezhiLi/Worm_File_Processing/README.md

 # Worm_File_Processing

 **Objective:**These files are for the alignement of worm vedios.
 Because the camera stages moves when the worm moves out of the central of scope, we need to build a correspondence between the stage motion recorded and the real stage motion time in the video.
 Modify the file `ReadFiles.m` accordingly to read file names that are going to process.
 In it, the function ` alignStageMotionFun.m` is run to do the Worm Alignment.
-The inputs are `.hdf5` and `_skeletons.hdf5`, and the alignment results are saved in `_skeletons.hdf5` with fields `/stage_movement`.
+The inputs are `.hdf5` and `_skeletons.hdf5`.
+The alignment results are saved in `_skeletons.hdf5` with fields `/stage_movement`.

 The Worm Alignement consists of 4 steps: